 Let $(G,G')$ be a type I irreducible reductive dual pair in $\Sp(W_\bR)$.
 We list them in Table~\ref{tab:sstabncp} below.
-We say it is in stable range with $G$ the smaller member if it satisfies the last column in the table.
+We say it is in the stable range with $G$ being the smaller member if it satisfies the conditions in the last column of the table.

 We follow the notation in \cite{Howe89}.
 By Fact 1 in \cite{Howe89}, $K'$ is a member of a reductive dual pair $(K',M)$ in $\Sp(W_\bR)$.
 We form the following see-saw pair in $\Sp(W_\bR)$:

 The complex Lie algebra of $M$ has Cartan decomposition $\fmm = \fmm^{(2,0)} \oplus \fmm^{(1,1)} \oplus \fmm^{(0,2)}$ where $\fmm^{(1,1)}$ is the complexified Lie algebra of a maximal compact subgroup $M^{(1,1)}$ of $M$.